Advisory — OpenAI Enterprise Licensing

 Revenue Monetisation Pressure

 OpenAI's investor expectations demand aggressive revenue growth.
-Having proven massive demand, the company will inevitably raise subscription fees, introduce usage-based pricing tiers with minimum spend requirements, and restrict access to premium models behind higher-cost plans.
+Having proved massive demand, the company will inevitably raise subscription fees, introduce usage-based pricing tiers with minimum spend requirements, and restrict access to premium models behind higher-cost plans.
 The era of flat-rate, all-you-can-consume pricing is approaching its end.

 🔒